Sneeze: Epidemiology

-While generally harmless in healthy individuals, sneezes spread disease through the infectious aerosol droplets, commonly ranging from 0.5 to 5 µm.
-A sneeze can produce 40,000 droplets.
+Certain contagious diseases may be transmitted via respiratory droplets and aerosols created by sneezes.
+A sneeze can produce 40,000 droplets, with particle sizes commonly ranging from 0.5 to 5μm).

 To reduce the possibility of thus spreading disease (such as the flu), one holds the forearm, the inside of the elbow, a tissue or a handkerchief in front of one's mouth and nose when sneezing.
 Using one's hand for that purpose has recently fallen into disuse as it is considered inappropriate, since it promotes spreading germs through human contact (such as handshaking) or by commonly touched objects (most notably doorknobs).

-Until recently, the maximum visible distance over which the sneeze plumes (or puffs) travel was observed at 0.6 m, and the maximum sneeze velocity derived was 4.5 m/s (about 10 mph).
+Until recently, the maximum visible distance over which the sneeze plumes (or puffs) travel was observed at 0.6 m, and the maximum sneeze velocity derived was 4.5m/s (about 10mph).
 In 2020, sneezes were recorded generating plumes of up to 8 meters.

 Prevention

 Proven methods to reduce sneezing generally advocate reducing interaction with irritants, such as keeping pets out of the house to avoid animal dander; ensuring the timely and continuous removal of dirt and dust particles through proper housekeeping; replacing filters for furnaces and air-handling units; air filtration devices and humidifiers; and staying away from industrial and agricultural zones.
 Tickling the roof of the mouth with the tongue can stop a sneeze.
 Some people, however, find sneezes to be pleasurable and would not want to prevent them.

 Holding in sneezes, such as by pinching the nose or holding one's breath, is not recommended as the air pressure places undue stress on the lungs and airways.
 One computer simulation suggests holding in a sneeze results in a burst of air pressure of 39 kPa, approximately 24 times that of a normal sneeze.